Hello all, I thought I’d give a review on Scammers claiming to hire people to work for Hospira.

 - Health care and benefits

 They will ask a series of questions that people are familiar with.
 They also say that people will be able to work from home with a high paying salary.
-Once they get into the end of the spiel, this is where the old scam shows it’s face.
+Once they get into the end of the spiel, this is where the old scam shows it’s the real face.

 What Is The Old Scam